 Corollary \ref{thm:prob_dep_reg} indicates that when $\Delta > 0$ and known, it is possible to achieve $\Octil (\frac{d^2}{b^2 \Delta} + \frac{1}{b}\sqrt{T})$ regret.
 When $T$ is large and $\frac{1}{\Delta}$ is $\Oc(1)$, this improves on the general regret bound in Theorem \ref{thm:main} because the second term dominates.
-Concretely, as $T$ goes to infinity, $R_T/\sqrt{T}\log(T)$ goes to $\Oc(\frac{1}{b})$ whereas in the general case (i.e. Theorem \ref{thm:main}), it goes to $\Oc(d \frac{1}{b})$. \begin{remark} This problem-dependent analysis approach yields similar guarantees for the OPLB algorithm \cite{pacchiano2021stochastic} as proven in Appendix \ref{apx:polb}.
-We further compare the two algorithms in the next subsection. \end{remark}
+Concretely, as $T$ goes to infinity, $R_T/\sqrt{T}\log(T)$ goes to $\Oc(\frac{1}{b})$ whereas in the general case (i.e. Theorem \ref{thm:main}), it goes to $\Oc(d \frac{1}{b})$. \begin{remark} This problem-dependent analysis approach yields similar guarantees for existing safe linear bandit algorithms as shown in Appendix \ref{apx:polb}. \end{remark}

-\subsection{Comparison with existing algorithms}
+\subsection{Comparison with Existing Algorithms}

-In this subsection, we discuss the key differences between ROFUL and existing safe linear bandit algorithms.
-In particular, the state-of-the-art algorithm, OPLB, chooses actions as

-with an appropriately chosen parameter $\kappa \geq 1$.
-Note that OPLB was originally developed by \citet{pacchiano2021stochastic} for a setting with slightly weaker constraints, so using an approach similar to \citet{amani2021decentralized}, we adapt it to our setting in Appendix \ref{apx:polb} as given in \eqref{eqn:oplb} and prove that the regret of OPLB satisfies

-when $\kappa = 1 + \frac{2 S_\theta}{b}$.\footnote{Our regret guarantees of OPLB also match those given for OPLB by \citet{amani2021decentralized} considering that they assume $\| \theta \| \leq 1$ and we study the case where the known safe point is the origin (i.e $c_0 = 0$ in their notation).} Compared to ROFUL, which uses an optimistic set to guide action selection, the OPLB algorithm chooses each action directly from the pessimistic set.
-In particular, OPLB chooses the action that maximizes the upper confidence bound on the reward, scaled by $\kappa$.
-The specific choice of $\kappa$ ensures that optimism holds, i.e. that $\hat{\theta}_t^\top x_t + \kappa \beta_t \| x_t \|_{V_t^{-1}} \geq \theta^\top x_*$, which is critical to ensuring that the algorithm enjoys sublinear regret.
-Note that another existing algorithm, Safe-LTS from \cite{moradipari2021safe}, can be viewed as the thompson sampling version of OPLB given that it uses a sampling distribution scaled by $\kappa$, which is equivalent to using a confidence set that is scaled by $\kappa$ in linear thompson sampling.